griffithlab/civic-docs/docs/model/evidence/type.rst

      - Evidence pertains to a somatic Molecular Profile's involvement in tumor pathogenesis as described by the Hallmarks of Cancer
    * - Functional
      - |cog|
-     - Evidence pertains to a Molecular Profile's causing alteration or non-alteration of the gene product function
+     - Evidence pertains to a Molecular Profile's impact on gene product (e.g. protein) function

 Extensive documentation for curating Evidence types is provided on the :ref:`Curating Evidence page <curating-evidence-general>`.
 Be sure to closly study the examples for each type.